Denis-Herdt/Homeautomation/README.md

 A spicific webpage is available at **http://{Server-IP}:8080/openhab.app?sitemap=extern**
 ***
 The following is a brief guide, how to set up the System.
-A detailed documentation in german can be find within the repository
+A detailed documentation in german can be found within the repository
 ***
 # Implementation
 ### Z-Wave